CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab14.md

     cd mslearn-ai-language/Labfiles/01-analyze-text/Python/text-analysis
     ```

-## Task 3: Configure your application
+### Task 3: Configure your application

+In this task, you’ll configure the application by setting up a Python virtual environment, installing the required SDK packages, and updating the configuration file with your Azure AI Language resource details.
+This ensures the app can securely connect to the service and run the text analysis code.

 1. In the command line pane, run the following command to view the code files in the **text-analysis** folder: